 Muscles are made up of bundles of long muscle fibers (muscle cells).
 These fibers contract when nerve signals from the brain go to the specific spot (junction) where the nerve activates the muscle.
 In some cases, the mutations that cause DD are in genes that make certain molecules within muscle cells.

 The genes in your body usually occur in pairs.
 You inherit a copy from each parent.
-A change in only one copy of the gene is enough to cause most forms of DD.
+A change in only 1 copy of the gene is enough to cause most forms of DD.
 This means the disease passes down in a dominant manner.
 In some other types of DD, the disease occurs only if you have changes in both copies of the gene.
 These recessive forms of DD include Nonaka distal myopathy and Miyoshi muscular dystrophy.
 In Finnish distal myopathy, people with one copy of the changed gene have a weakness in the muscles in the fronts of the lower legs (the tibial muscles) after age 40.
 People with Finnish DD who inherit 2 changed genes have muscle problems in childhood.
 They may need a wheelchair by age 30.

 Who is at risk for distal muscular dystrophy?